golf-and-co/Golf-Co/src/pages/courses/the-emirates-golf-club-course.md

 ---
 image: /img/faldo-banner.jpg
 templateKey: course
-title: The Emirates Golf Club Course
+title: Emirates Golf Club (Faldo)
-city: Dubai
+city: Shk Zayed Road
 region: Dubai
 country: UAE
-statsDescription: Book from one of our Golf Packages and let us know your preferred Golf Course.
+statsDescription: >-
+  Just Add it to your Golf Cart and Submit your request and we will take care of the rest.
 stats:
   - icon: /img/golf_tee.svg
     label: Holes